NHS 111 Service

 - You need health information or reassurance about what to do next

 For less urgent health needs, contact your GP or local Pharmacist in the usual way.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.
 For immediate, life-threatening emergencies, call 999.

-What happens when your telephone call is answered by a Health Adviser?
+What happens when your telephone call is answered by a Health Advisor?

-Your NHS 111 service is staffed by a team of local fully trained advisers, supported by experienced nurses and paramedics.
-They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you to the local service that can help you best.
-That could be A&E, an In or Out of Hours Doctor, an Urgent Care Centre or a Walk-in Centre, a Community Nurse, an Emergency Dentist or Pharmacist.
+Your NHS 111 service is staffed by a team of local fully trained advisors, supported by experienced nurses and paramedics in the contact centre.
+They will ask you questions to assess your symptoms, then give you the healthcare advice you need or help you to be cared for by the right service for your healthcare condition.
+If required, they can connect you to a clinician in the contact centre for a telephone consultation, including a GP or Pharmacist.
+They can also book some types of appointment for you: that could be A&E, an Out of Hours GP, an Urgent Care Centre or an Emergency Dentist.
+The team can also book you an appointment at your own GP practice.

-Where possible, the NHS 111 team will book you an appointment or transfer you directly to the people you need to speak to and if NHS 111 advisers think you need an ambulance, they will immediately arrange for one to be sent to you.
+If NHS 111 advisors think you need an ambulance, they will immediately arrange for one to be sent to you.